Mihir Agarwal

 | NeuroLOB Generative Market Intelligence using Neural Point Processes & Diffusion.
 Live Demo |

 | Real-Time Collaborative Code Editor A low-latency distributed system for live coding interviews with AI assistance.
-Live Demo' |
+Live Demo |

 Experience